sollniss/kanjivg2png/Readme.md

-kanjivg2svg
+kanjivg2png
 ===========

-This Ruby 1.9 script takes stroke order data from the [KanjiVG](http://kanjivg.tagaini.net/) project and outputs SVG files with special formatting.
+This Ruby script takes stroke order data from the [KanjiVG](http://kanjivg.tagaini.net/) project and outputs PNG files with special formatting.

 Usage
 -----

-    $ ruby kanjivg2svg.rb path/to/kanji [frames|animated|numbers]
+    $ ruby kanjivg2svg.rb path/to/kanji path/to/pngfolder [frames|animated|numbers]

-You can change the output type by setting the second argument.
-If not set it will default to 'frames'.
-The animated and numbers are less perfected compared to the frames output.
+You can change the output type by setting the third argument.
+If not set it will default to PNG 'frames'.
+The animated and numbers are in SVG format like the original script and less perfected compared to the frames output.

-In this repo I've included svg files generated with the 'frames' option.

 License
 -------